Academy for Information Technology

-The Union County Academy for Information Technology (UC-AIT) is a full-time four-year public high school located in Scotch Plains, in Union County, New Jersey, United States, on the Union County Vocational Technical Schools Campus.
+The Union County Academy for Information Technology (UC-AIT) is a full-time four-year public high school located in Scotch Plains, in Union County, in the U.S. state of New Jersey, on the Union County Vocational Technical Schools Campus.
 The school is part of the Union County Vocational Technical Schools (UCVTS), which serves students in all of Union County.
 AIT focuses on education in computer science and computer engineering with an emphasis on mathematics and science.

-As of the 2021–22 school year, the school had an enrollment of 287 students and 15.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 18.8:1.
-There were 14 students (4.9% of enrollment) eligible for free lunch and 3 (1.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 303 students and 15.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.1:1.
+There were 14 students (4.6% of enrollment) eligible for free lunch and 6 (2.0% of students) eligible for reduced-cost lunch.

-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools through July 2025.